gemseo/gemseo/doc_src/source/software/contributing_dev.rst

 pSeven requirements
 ~~~~~~~~~~~~~~~~~~~

+pSeven is a proprietary and optional dependency of |g|,
+if it is not available, the corresponding features
+will not be available without any other consequences.

-Like the MATLAB Python API, the pSeven one shall be installed manually in the Anaconda environment.
+Like the MATLAB Python API,
+the pSeven one shall be installed manually in a tox environment.

 For testing with `tox`_,
 set the environment variable :envvar:`PSEVEN_PYTHON_WRAPPER`